Sampling the City

 The Houston metropolitan area has over 600 chemical and manufacturing facilities, over 150 concrete batch plants, and more than 140 metal recycling facilities that can expose residents to harmful air pollutants.

 Hyperlocal air pollution data can help residents and policymakers to better identify, remediate and prevent pollution sources and their associated health risks in communities.

-Since 2020 we have partnered with myriad Houston communities, including Sunnyside, Fifth Ward, and OST-South Union, to cruise their neighborhoods on bicycles with personal Flow 2 air quality monitors to bring attention to local air pollution.
+Since 2020, we have partnered with Houston communities, including Sunnyside, Fifth Ward, OST-South Union, and the East End, to cruise their neighborhoods on bicycles with personal Flow 2 air quality monitors to bring attention to local air quality and pollution sources.
 The data collected during these rides have been insightful, and we are working on expanding this citizen-scientist research with a focus on additional environmental justice communities.

 Our aim is to help empower residents with air pollution monitoring technology that will inform, educate, and help mobilize advocates to influence public policies that improve air quality — ensuring clean air for all Houstonians.